Need to talk? Call 1800 882 436.

 What does this mean for future pregnancies?

-If you have had a miscarriage, the next pregnancy will usually be normal.
-After a miscarriage, the chance of you miscarrying again is low (1 in 5 women).
 If you have had 3 or more miscarriages, your doctor may recommend you that you see a fertility specialist.

-How soon can I fall pregnant again?
+How soon can I become pregnant again?

 How do I plan for another pregnancy?

 Talk to your doctor or midwife for information and advice on what do and how to look after yourself if you experience a miscarriage.
+Social workers may be available through your hospital for additional support.

 Speak to a maternal child health nurse